Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Green's Matrices

-The key assumption above is that the boundary conditions \eqref{homog bc} are {\em diagonal}: in suitable coordinates it is decoupled into three scalar equations in $u^1, u^2$ and $u^3$.
-This ensures that the Green's matrices for Eqs.\,\eqref{Poisson eq}\eqref{homog bc}, constructed by Solonnikov (\cite{s1,s2}; see below for details), are diagonal.
+for each $i=1,2,3$ and $\NN u =\{(\NN u)^i\}_{i=1}^3$, in some local coordinates $\{x^1, x^2, x^3\}$ near a point $p\in\Sigma := \p\Omega$.
+The key assumption here is that the boundary conditions \eqref{homog bc} are {\em diagonal}: in suitable coordinates it is decoupled into three scalar equations in $u^1, u^2$ and $u^3$, respectively.
+This ensures that the Green's matrices for Problem \eqref{Poisson eq}\eqref{homog bc}, constructed by Solonnikov (\cite{s1,s2}; see below for details), are diagonal.
 Also, in order to write down the explicit expressions for the Green's matrices, we require that

 Our goal is to represent $u$ in terms of $\omega$; in the case of $\Omega= \R^3$ and no boundary conditions other than suitable decay at infinity, the above system is solved by the convolution $u=K_{\rm bs}\ast \omega$, where $K_{\rm bs}$ is the classical Biot--Savart kernel.